KarolDuracz/Machine-Learning/3 - ImageNet Challenge 2012  - AlexNet/helper1/README.md

 ![dump](https://github.com/KarolDuracz/Machine-Learning/blob/main/images/alexnet%20helper1.png?raw=true)

  // 21-04-2026 - Maybe this is wrong approach to visualization.
-But for now, just to have something preliminary in this repo.
+But for now, just to have something preliminary in this repo. <br />
+ But considering what AlexNet does and the overall approach, the network training algorithm is crucial.